will258012/FPSCamera-Continued/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ## Screenshots
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your issue.

 ## Log files
-Please attach the relevant part of the log file from both `.../Steam/steamapps/common/Cities_Skylines/FPSCamera.log` and `.../Cities_Skylines/Cities_Data/output_log.txt`
+Please attach the relevant part of the log file from `.../Cities_Skylines/Cities_Data/output_log.txt`.